The Cascade Range is a great mountain range in North America that spans all the way from southern British Columbia through to Northern California.

-Mount Adams is situated only 80km away from Mount Rainer and has a similar flat-topped shape so many people flying over the area confuse it for its bigger neighbour.
+Mount Adams is situated only 80 km away from Mount Rainier and has a similar flat-topped shape so many people flying over the area confuse it for its bigger neighbor.

 The Cascade Range is home to many hiking trails and national parks to explore along its vast lengths.
 From forested walks around the lower slopes to steep trails leading to glaciers in the higher reaches of the mountains, there is a trail for everyone to enjoy.